-The extracts describe some of what students in the UK should be able to do by the age of 11 in sciences:
+These extracts describe some of what students should be able to do by the age of 11 in science:

-- Students recognise that scientific ideas are based on evidence (application) - Where appropriate, they make predictions (synthesis) - They select information from sources provided for them (application and analysis) - They begin to plot points to form simple graphs, and use these graphs to point out and interpret patterns in their data. (application and analysis) - They begin to relate their conclusions to these patterns and to scientific knowledge and understanding. (synthesis) - They suggest improvements in their work, giving reasons. (evaluation)
+- Students recognise that scientific ideas are based on evidence (application) - Where appropriate, they make predictions. (synthesis) - They select information from sources provided for them. (application and analysis) - They begin to plot points to form simple graphs, and use these graphs to point out and interpret patterns in their data. (application and analysis) - They begin to relate their conclusions to these patterns and to scientific knowledge and understanding. (synthesis) - They suggest improvements in their work, giving reasons. (evaluation)